PART TEN: PAYMENTS AND COLLECTION

 Linkage differentials and interest

 195F.
-If monetary composition was not paid on time, then linkage differentials and
+If monetary composition was not paid on time, then linkage differentials

 interest shall be added to it, within their meaning in the Interest Adjudication